If you know you have to swallow a frog, swallow it first thing in the morning. If there are two frogs, swallow the big one first. – Mark Twain

 But wait — what about the whole “plan your day by your productive capacity” bit?

-Generally, having those things that you want to do hanging over you ensures that you won’t be at your productive peak due to distraction.
+But there’s also some truthiness to the reality that having a frog hanging over you ensures that you won't be at your productive peak due to distraction.
 Remember, decreasing distractions and increasing motivation makes you more productive.

 For those frogs that really can’t be done first thing in the morning — either because of the context or availability of other people or your energy — you’ll want to do them as soon as you can.
 While it’s true that first things first isn’t about sequence, it’s still true that a frog will sit on the log that is your brain until it’s handled.
 As long as it’s there, it’ll make everything else that much harder to finish.